jefflee1103/Image-analysis/BigFISH/HCRv3_spot-count/README.md

 #### spot and cluster coordinates

-`.npz` file contains the centroid coordinates of spots and clusters.
-Separate files will be produced for each image and smFISH channels.
+`.npz` file contains the centroid coordinates of spots.
+Separate files will be produced for each image and HCRv3 channels.

 `.npz` files contain two variables:

-* `"spots_post_clustering"`: Information of individual spots
+* `"spots_post_subpixel"`: Information of individual spots
     * spot centroid z coordinate
     * spot centroid y coordinate
     * spot centroid x coordinate
     * cluster index number if assigned - '-1' if not in a cluster
-* `"clusters"`: Information of clusters
-    * cluster centroid z coordinate
-    * cluster centroid y coordinate
-    * cluster centroid x coordinate
-    * number of individual spots in cluster
-    * cluster index number

 It can be parsed individually or in batch to summarise the experiment.